Fall Lawn Care Secrets for Strong, Winter-Ready Grass

 FAQ

-Answer: Yes, fertilizing in the fall strengthens the roots and helps your lawn survive the winter.
+Yes, fall fertilization strengthens roots and helps your lawn survive winter.
 Use a high-potassium fertilizer for root health.

-Answer: Yes, aeration in fall helps reduce compaction, improves nutrient and water flow, and promotes profound root growth, setting your lawn up for a healthy spring.
+Yes, aeration in the fall helps reduce compaction, improves nutrient and water flow, and promotes profound root growth, setting your lawn up for a healthy spring.

-Answer: Yes, to prolong the life of your equipment and ensure it's prepared for next spring, clean and maintain it by sharpening blades, emptying fuel tanks, and storing it correctly.
+Yes.
+To prolong your equipment's life and ensure it's ready for next spring, clean and maintain it by sharpening blades, draining fuel tanks, and storing it properly.

 Conclusion